+- NERO is a large medieval fantasy LARP.
 The website provides details about NERO events, local chapters, rules, etc.

 - Project Aon

 - This site provides free downloads of Dever’s Lone Wolf series with the permission of the author and illustrators.
 The series ceased publication in 1998, and a dedicated fan base established Project Aon in 1999.

 - Religious Tolerance.org

 - This site describes role-playing games, explains some objections that have been raised, and clears up some misinformation.
 The web site includes a link to an article, “Dungeons and Dragons and Other Fantasy Role-Playing Games”by B. A. Robinson, and provides addresses for groups for and against Dungeons & Dragons and other games that provide additional information.

 - This web site provides information about how the SCA is organized, SCA events and activities, links to the various SCA kingdoms, and more.
 The SCA is one of the originators of LARPs.

 - Unsolicited, but Useful, Advice for LARPers